-Before applying to become a CPA in the state of Colorado, there are very specific education and licensure requirements.
-Then, once you hold a CPA license, Colorado has detailed continuing education guidelines that you must follow to maintain your license.
+Before applying to become a CPA in Colorado, there are very specific higher education, examination, and licensure requirements.
+You will need a bachelor's degree in accounting, passing scores on all four parts of the Uniform CPA exam, completion of a period of supervised work, and passing scores on the AICPA ethics exam.
+Then, once you hold a CPA license, the Colorado State Board of Accountancy has additional detailed continuing education rules that you must follow to maintain your license.
 Take a look at our step-by-step guide on CPA requirements in Colorado to get the information you need to further your career.

 Colorado Educational Requirements for Licensure

-Colorado has very specific educational requirements you'll need to fulfill in order to qualify to sit for the state CPA exam.
-First of all, you'll need to hold a bachelor’s degree with 150 semester hours at the undergraduate or graduate level.
-Of those courses you'll need to take 33 credit hours in accounting-specific subjects as well as 27 hours in business classes and pass with a minimum 2.0 grade.
-No classes can be "Introductory" and all coursework must be from an accredited institution as recognized by the Colorado Board of Regulatory Agency Board of Accountancy (BOA).
+Colorado has very specific academic requirements you'll need to fulfill in order to sit for the uniform CPA exam.
+First of all, you'll need to hold a bachelor’s degree in accounting with 150 semester hours at the undergraduate or graduate level.
+It's easiest to earn 120 semester hours in a bachelor's degree and the next 30 in a master's.
+Of those courses those 33 semester hours must cover accounting-specific subjects as well as 27 hours in business classes, and pass with a minimum 2.0 grade.
+None of these classes can be "Introductory" and all coursework must be from an accredited institution as recognized by the Colorado State Board of Regulatory Agency Board of Accountancy (BOA).
 The state of Colorado has authorized the National Association of State Boards of Accountancy (NASBA) division called CPA Examination Services (CPAES) to process all applications for exams and licensure.
+On your journey to become a CPA in Colorado, you might make your first goal getting an associate degree in accounting online or on-campus.
+This will get your foot in the door and help you start earning general work experience where you apply the generally accepted accounting standards (GAAS,) AICPA ethics, and become familiar with the legal and social environment.
 Here's a look at each section of the education requirements:

-Accounting coursework must be designah3ted under the accounting program code.
-Of the 33 required hours 27 must be in specific accounting courses in the following subjects:
+Per the Colorado State Board of Accountancy, Accounting coursework must be designated under the accounting program code.
+Of the 33 required credits, 27 semester hours must be in specific accounting courses in the following subjects:

 - Accounting Information Systems